The stage is set! You’ve made up your mind to go online with an award-winning business idea.

 Tip #5 – Choose Mobile-Friendly Templates

-With 63.4% of mobile users in 2019, having a mobile-friendly website is a must for business.
+With 63.4% of mobile users, having a mobile-friendly website is a must for business.

 This is actually the only way to reach a wider target audience.
 Modern templates are designed using the latest technologies that ensure their responsiveness.